etherlinkcom/docs/docs/bridging/bridging-fa-how.md

    The proxy contract uses the address of the ticketer contract and the content of the ticket to verify that the user owns the specified tokens.

-1. The precompiled contract creates a transaction for the ERC-20 proxy contract to send the ticket to the helper contract and puts this transaction in the Smart Rollup outbox.
+1. The precompiled contract calls the withdrawal endpoint of the ERC-20 proxy contract.

+1. The proxy contract generates a ticket and sends it to the helper contract by putting it in a transaction in the Smart Rollup outbox.
 This transaction includes the target layer 1 address.

 This outbox message becomes part of Etherlink's commitment to its state.